Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 	Show both women and men acceptance rates are the same per department then you can see it better.

 ## Insights for changes made to sketches, storyboards & wireframes
-Well.. sh\*t.
+Well..
+I'm not happy with the results.
 My story all over the place and my interviewees have had a hard time understanding the storyline.
 I feared this might be the case since I'm trying to convey multiple messages at once, and coming up with a frankensteins' monster of a conclusion.
 This isn't working right now, so things have to change.

 In order to fit my project within the timeframe of the final presentation, I've been struggling with keeping the stories short and to the point.
 The problem is, since they're 'paradoxes' and 'fallacies', they are inherently tough to understand even for an educated audience.
 This caused my story to be going from left to right, jumping from assumptions to conlusions.The process of trying to streamline this has not been an enjoyable one, and I've been spending most of my time finding obscure examples which might fit both the story and the timeframe.
 In the full project on shorthand I will have the chance to underline my thoughts and assumptions, but in the presentation I will not.